ryan-hill/course-in-a-box/modules/before sfs/_posts/2005-01-01-download-data.md

 ---

 For convenience, please download the data before the day of the workshop.
-You can do so by right-clicking on each link below or by running the code chunk in R. nce downloaded, extract (unzip) the files into the directory you will be using for the workshop.
+Once downloaded, extract (unzip) the files into the directory you will be using for the workshop.

+There are two options to download the data - right-click each link or run the R code below.

 **Links**